pub struct Client {

 impl Client

-A convenience function for getting components of our player’s entity.
+A convenience function for getting components from our client’s entity.

 §Examples